Your guide on how to clean clear aligners like Invisalign

-Your orthodontist has taken scans of your teeth and fitted the first in a series of custom clear Invisalign aligners.
+Your orthodontist has taken scans of your teeth and fitted the first in a series of custom clear aligners like Invisalign.
 In just a matter of months, you’ll be ready to flash that beautiful, straight smile at anyone and everyone.
-But, you’ll want to know how to clean Invisalign properly.
+But, you’ll want to know how to clean your aligners properly.

 The good news is this: it’s so easy you won’t even realise how quickly it becomes part of your daily oral hygiene routine.

-Whether you decide to use a dedicated Invisalign cleaner or make use of any of the below home cleaning remedies, we’re sure you’ll be delighted at just how easy the entire process is.
+Whether you decide to use a dedicated clear aligner cleaner or make use of any of the below home cleaning remedies, we’re sure you’ll be delighted at just how easy the entire process is.